graknow/thunderbird/readme.md

 ## Usage

-1. Open App
+1. Open Thunderbird
-2. Under settings, import `rose-pine.theme`
-3. Select `Rosé Pine` from the themes dropdown
+2. Open Settings, then navigate to `Add-ons and Themes`
+3. Click the gear icon and select `Install Add-on From File...`
+4. Select the .xpi file corresponding to the desired theme
+5. Click `OK` on the confirm pop-up

 ## Gallery